PavelKudelko/Python-applications/README.md

 # Python-applications

-## Python command line applications applications
+## Python command line applications

 This is **command line applications** that I made using Python.